yanshay/SpoolEase/documentation/scale-setup.md

 The easiest way to flash the firmware is through Chrome or Edge (other browsers are not supported).

 1. Connect the SpoolEase Scale device to your computer using a USB-C cable.
 IMPORTANT: Use the UPPER Usb-C connector on SpoolEase Scale.
+UPPER is when the board is positioned in its place the 3D printed model, with the two connectors on the left and the pins are facing away from you.
 2. Visit [https://www.spoolease.io/scale.html#firmware](https://www.spoolease.io/scale.html#firmware)
 3. Press the "New Install" button for the version you want to flash at the bottom of the page.
 4. Select the correct port for the board and click **Connect**.